 A prime example, you ask?

-The quaint neighborhood of Kalamaja, much beloved by hipsters, which is known for its quiet streets, colorful wooden buildings and increasingly its young, creative energy.
-This is part of Tallinn where you will get an authentic feel of the locals’ lifestyle – and promptly decide you want to move here!
+The quaint neighborhood of Kalamaja, much beloved by hipsters, is known for its quiet streets, colorful wooden buildings, and increasingly its youthful, creative energy.
+This is part of Tallinn, where you will get an authentic feel of the locals’ lifestyle – and promptly decide you want to move here!

 While the best way to discover Kalamaja is wandering around and get lost, you should try to visit the modern Austrian-style café, Gustav, or later in the evening pop into the trendy TOPS bar for a drink.
 Kalamaja is also home to one of the oldest and best public sauna’s in Estonia, Kalma, if you want to experience sauna the Estonian way.
 Dignified architecture and traditions make Kalma sauna a soulful place, and quite a different experience than visiting Tampere, the sauna capital of the world!

 No visit to charming Tallinn would be complete without a relaxing coffee and sweet at Maiasmokk, the oldest operating café in Estonia.
 Yes, this unique café has been in the same location since 1864, and as soon as you walk in, you really can tell with its interior décor has been unchanged for almost a century.

 While in 1941, Maiasmokk became nationalized during the Soviet occupation of Estonia, it was again registered as a private enterprise after Estonian independence, and in 2006 the Estonian Post Office even released a limited-edition postage stamp to celebrate the 200th anniversary of the Maiasmokk, so you know it’s a big deal!